Why MRI at North Houston X-Ray and Imaging Center?

 What to Expect During an MRI Scan

 For your scan, we will ask you to lie down on the scanning table, generally on your back.
-We will use pillows, blankets and sponges to make you comfortable.
-Then we will place an MRI coil around the part of your body to be scanned.
+We will use pillows, blankets, and sponges to make you comfortable.
+Then, we will place an MRI coil around the part of your body to be scanned.
 This coil directs the magnetic energy to the area your doctor has asked us to scan.
 The scan lasts for about 30-45 minutes.
-During this time we will ask you to lie still.
+During this time, we will ask you to lie still.

 Sounds You Will Hear During the Scan

-What to Tell the Technologist before the Scan
+What to Tell the Technologist Before the Scan

-If you have a pacemaker or any other surgically implanted device in your body, please let the the technologist know that.
-Also tell the technologist if you have had any previous surgeries, including heart surgery to implant a pacemaker or any other devices, brain surgery to implant aneurysm clips, back surgery, or cochlear implants.
+If you have a pacemaker or any other surgically implanted device in your body, please let the technologist know that.
+Also, tell the technologist if you have had any previous surgeries, including heart surgery to implant a pacemaker or any other devices, brain surgery to implant aneurysm clips, back surgery, or cochlear implants.
 In addition, let the technologist know if you are pregnant or have a history of working with metal or if you work or have worked in the metal trades.

 Delivery of MRI Results